-The SBS-3 Built-In Radio can be used to receive messages sent by aircraft using the Aircraft Communications Addressing and Reporting System (ACARS).
+The SBS-3 or SDR Puck's built-In SDR can be used to receive messages sent by aircraft using the Aircraft Communications Addressing and Reporting System (ACARS).
 These are text messages containing operational information about the aircraft, and are sent over certain VHF air-band channels.
-Each of the SBS-3 SDR channels can be used to decode a different ACARS channel simultaneously, allowing up to 6 frequencies to be monitored.
+Each of the SDR channels can be used to decode a different ACARS channel simultaneously, allowing up to 6 frequencies to be monitored.